min2ha/ukwa-site/content/target/56257/index.en.md

   "subject": null
 }

-# Independent, The: Users feel social media is making them ill but they still can't stop

 Article regarding the effect that social media and technology is having on mental health and stress levels